sharankarthikyan/docker-reactspa-node-mongodb/README.md

 /frontend $ `docker build -t goals-react .`

 /frontend $ `docker run -d --rm -p 3000:3000 --name goals-frontend -v /Users/sharan/Desktop/Sharan/Git/multi-01-starting-setup/frontend/src:/app/src --network goals-net goals-react`

+---

+---

+# Building [ React SPA - Node - Mongo ] docker application (With docker-compose)

+> If we need to run a Goals application, we need to run above 6 commands.
+Running these much of commands after some became hard.
+If our services increases, we need to run more commands for those newly added services.
+Hence, running multiple commands is HARD.
+That's why `Docker Compose` Born.

+Now, we just need to run one command, that will do all the things, what we did early without using docker-compose.

+/ $ `docker-compose up` or `docker-compose up -d`

+_Please make sure, you have installed docker-compose, before going to run the above command in your system._